Damiloju/fiscaflow/Prompt.md

 - Priority levels and versioning
 - Relevant tags for categorization

+#### **Prompt 12: Go Rules Organization**
+**Full User Prompt**: "Move go specific rules in its own folder"

+**Context**: User wanted to organize the Go-specific rules into their own dedicated folder for better structure **Outcome**:
+- Created `.cursor/rules/go/` directory
+- Moved all 7 Go-specific rules (`go-*.mdc`) into the new folder
+- Created comprehensive README.md for the Go rules folder documenting all rules and their purposes
+- Updated main `.cursor/rules/README.md` to include the new Go rules section
+- Maintained all rule functionality while improving organization

 ### **Product Development Phase**

 #### **Prompt 3: High-Value Product Ideas**